-Keep things simple with a pair of white waterproof slide sandals, and consider a straw visor to shield you from the sun while also looking chic.
-Oversized sunglasses (these have blue gradient lenses to match the swimsuit) make for a both practical and glam accessory.
+Keep things simple with white waterproof slide sandals, and consider a straw visor to shield you from the sun while also looking chic.
+Oversized sunglasses (these have blue gradient lenses to match the swimsuit) make for both a practical and glam accessory.

-You’ll want to bring along a large bag to carry all of your day-long boat essentials like sunscreen and a sweater; this blue circle rope tote bag will hold everything you need while bringing the ensemble together with its color scheme.
+You’ll want to bring a large bag to carry your day-long boat essentials, like sunscreen and a sweater.
+This blue circle rope tote bag will hold everything you need while combining the ensemble with its color scheme.

 For a cute outfit to wear on a boat ride where you won’t be swimming or sunbathing, this striped romper will do the trick.
-This romper (aptly named the “Climb Aboard” romper) has a nautical vibe thanks to its gray and white striped print and lightweight fabric and is sure to look adorable in photos you take while on board.
+This romper has a nautical vibe thanks to its gray and white striped print and lightweight fabric.
+It is sure to look adorable in photos you take while on board.